|

 bold and italics without requiring options.
 In contrast to the

-grotty never outputs reverse line feeds.
-There is therefore no
+never outputs reverse line feeds.
+There is therefore no need to

-grotty supports a device control command accessed with the
+grotty recognizes a device extension command produced by the groff

 \X'tty: link [uri [key=value] ...]'

-omitting it ends the hyperlink.
-When uri is present, any
+ends the hyperlink.
+When uri is present, any number of

 terminal.
 Spaces or tabs cannot appear literally in uri,